Originally published June 1, 2022

 Beyond demonstrating how an R4IoT attack works, the report shows that there are ways to mitigate both the likelihood and the impact of this type of incident on organizations, thus decreasing the overall risk that they face.
 Three important observations from our study of the ransomware threat landscape make mitigation of this threat possible across the NIST Cybersecurity Framework functions:

 - Identification and Protection are possible because hundreds of very similar attacks happen simultaneously.
 For instance, Conti had more than 400 successful attacks on U.S. and international organizations in 2021.
 That means it is possible to identify devices and vulnerabilities being actively exploited so their protection can be prioritized.

 - Detection is possible because most tools and techniques these actors use are well-known.
 We present the top tactics, techniques and procedures (TTPs) used by malware in 2021.

 - Response and Recovery are possible because attacks are not immediate and fully automated.
 The average dwell time of ransomware attackers was five days in 2021.

 Implementing this mitigation requires extensive visibility and enhanced control of all assets in a network.
-Forescout Continuum Platform helps to achieve that via:
+In addition to continuous threat detection and response from Forescout XDR, the Forescout Platform helps to achieve that via: